+30 Registering for a Course

-- 38 Lake Registration
+30 Lake Registration

-- 38 Dropping a Course
+30 Dropping a Course

-- 39 Military Service
+31 Military Service

-- 40 Administrative Withdrawal
+31 Administrative Withdrawal

-- 40 Auditing a Course
+31 Auditing a Course

-- 41 Cancellation of Courses
+32 Cancellation of Courses

 REGISTERING FOR A COURSE

 All students planning on attending Morton College must register for courses and pay tuition and fees.
 A course schedule, listing days and times courses are offered can be found online.
 Students may enroll online using their Panther Portal at: